-Projects requesting an exemption from the TDC Limit must make an initial exemption request by submitting, in writing, a request for an exemption to the MHCF Director at least 4 months prior to the Application deadline.
-After receipt of the initial exemption request, the MHCF Director (or staff designee) will schedule a project pre-application meeting to determine the documentation and narratives necessary to support a formal request for an exemption.
+Applicants requesting an exemption from the TDC Limit must make an initial exemption request by submitting, in writing, a request for an exemption to the MHCF Director at least 4 months prior to the Application deadline.
+After receipt of the initial exemption request, the MHCF Director (or staff designee) schedules a project pre-application meeting to determine the documentation and narratives necessary to support a formal request for an exemption for the Executive Director's consideration.

-If the Commission grants an exemption from the TDC Limit, the project will be subject to a project cost-analysis during the application process.
+If the Commission grants an exemption from the TDC Limit, the project is subject to a project costanalysis during the application process.
 The Applicant may be required to submit detailed estimates of costs, which can include costs associated with abatement, demolition, seismic retrofit, structural changes, code compliance, parking and design and professional services.
-The Commission will determine if the project cost analysis will be conducted by Commission staff or by a third-party reviewer.
-If the Commission determines that a third-party review is necessary, costs associated with that review will be borne by the Applicant.
+The Commission determines if Commission staff or a third-party reviewer conducts the project cost analysis.
+If the Commission determines that a third-party review is necessary, the Applicant bears costs associated with that review.

-In addition, if the project is granted an exemption from the TDC Limit, additional reporting requirements, as determined by the Commission, will be required throughout the project construction period.
+In addition, if the Executive Director grants an exemption from the TDC Limit, the Commission may determine and apply additional reporting requirements throughout the project construction period.